-Recently, over our Sunday family lunch we got talking about rabbit.
-My cousin who lives in the nearby town of Zaton, has been stalking a rabbit that likes to come out at night onto his street.
+Recently, over our Sunday family lunch, we got talking about rabbits.
+My cousin, who lives in the nearby town of Zaton, has been stalking a rabbit that likes to come out at night onto his street.
 He proceeded to tell me he has accidentally hit several wild rabbits with his car over the years due to the proximity of his house to the woods where they live.
-Waste not want not, he collected them and brought them home to the family!
-I know it sounds a little Beverley Hillbilly’s but trust me they only take critters they hit themselves!
+Waste not, want not, he collected them and brought them home to the family!
+I know it sounds a little Beverley Hillbilly’s but trust me, they only take critters they hit themselves!

-Surprisingly, most of my immediate family here won’t eat Rabbit.
-I have to say I was quite shocked to hear this.
-Why not, I thought to myself!
-Its not logical to me that they eat snails (both sea and land), various internal organs of animals, cuttlefish eggs and fish eyes but rabbit is a turn off!
+Surprisingly, most of my immediate family here won’t eat rabbits.
+I have to say I was pretty shocked to hear this.
+Why not?
+I thought to myself!
+It’s not logical to me that they eat snails (both sea and land), various internal organs of animals, cuttlefish eggs, and fish eyes, but the rabbit is a turnoff!
 It seems the fluffy little creatures are safe from the hungry bellies of my immediate family.
-Well some of them anyway.
+Well, some of them anyway.

-A week or so after this discussion, my Tetak (Uncle) told me that his Sister offered to give us a rabbit.
-Her family raise a dozen or so rabbits for meat.
-I jumped at the chance and a date was set.
+A week or so after this discussion, my Tetak (Uncle) told me that his sister offered to give us a rabbit.
+Her family raises a dozen or so rabbits for meat.
+I jumped at the chance, and a date was set.

 Upon arrival to pick up my fluffy bunny, I had a good look around at the rabbits.
-I was quite surprised to see that all the rabbits were in large clean pens.
-They are fed a great diet of left over raw vegetables and grass that is picked from the field next door.
+I was pretty surprised to see that all the rabbits were in large clean pens.
+They are fed an excellent diet of leftover raw vegetables and grass that is picked from the field next door.
 It was nice to know that they have a good healthy life.

-Since moving to Croatia I have been trying to immerse myself in the Croatian culture and as such whenever an opportunity arises to experience something like this, I like to get involved.
+Since moving to Croatia, I have been trying to immerse myself in the Croatian culture.
+As such, whenever an opportunity arises to experience something like this, I like to get involved.

-I think its important that we have an understanding of where our food comes from and so my personal philosophy is if I’m prepared to eat it I must be prepared to at least witness it being slaughtered.
+I think it’s essential that we understand where our food comes from, so my personal philosophy is if I’m prepared to eat it, I must be prepared to at least witness it being slaughtered.

 My Aunt made this rabbit stew recipe, and I